Join our members mailing list to get exclusive offers

 Entry is free to most museums, but charges may be incurred when accessing specific exhibitions – so have a look online first for the best rates.

-As a home to almost 9 million people, several of who originate from all corners of the world, London plays host to all religions, and has some of the most visually spectacular cathedrals, temples and places of worship.
+Home to almost 9 million people, several of who originate from all corners of the world, London plays host to all religions and has some of the most visually spectacular cathedrals, temples and places of worship.
 St Paul’s Cathedral is perhaps the most well-known of them all, and (if you don’t want to pay for a guided tour) you can always join them in prayer or silent thought throughout the day.
 Their website states that “All services are free to enter.
 You are always welcome here, whoever you are and whatever you do or don’t believe.”

 You can pay a visit to the ancient Roman Temple of Mithras, which was discovered in 1954, from beneath the rubble of post-war London – completely free of charge.
-Alternatively, if you are interested in more recent history, you can head along to the gates of Buckingham Palace, and watch the Changing of the Guard; a traditional practice which dates back to the reign of Henry the VII in the late 1500’s.
+Alternatively, if you are interested in more recent history, you can head along to the gates of Buckingham Palace, and watch the Changing of the Guard; a traditional practice that dates back to the reign of Henry VII in the late 1500s.

 Kew Gardens, in the south-west, are a definite escape from the madness of traveling and working life.
 Home to the world’s most diverse collection of living plants, with over 8 million, and a scientific research centre; it’s the perfect day out for relaxation (when the weather’s nice)!